Odds & EndsOn this page

 - Pollution: Diesel yields nitrogen and sulphur oxides and particulate matter; electrics are cleaner locally but the power plants generate pollution or may be environmentally dangerous (hydroelectricity, etc.).
 Diesel technology is getting cleaner all the time.
 So is the pollution control at power plants, where efficiencies of scale help.
 Clean coal burning technologies may help further.

 - Freight Capability: The placement of the overhead catenary for electric traction prevents the use of double-stacking of container traffic.
-However, it is to be noted that with new, low-height container wagons, double-stacking may still be possible on electrified lines in India.
+However, it is to be noted that with the newer high-rise catenary design and retrofitted pantographs on locomotives, this argument no longer holds water.

 - Reach: Diesels can obviously travel anywhere; electrics are limited to electrified lines.
-On the other hand diesels need to refuel periodicall while electrics can keep going.
+On the other hand diesels need to refuel periodically while electrics can keep going.

 - Capital investment: Electrification involves large up-front investment to set up the OHE and power supply and may not be economic for branch lines or other areas with low traffic.
 Heavy freight movement and busy passenger lines are the best suited for electric traction.